T

 Accommodation

-Luxury hotel or high-end suite in the French Quarter or Garden District.
+Luxury 4-5 star hotel in the French Quarter or Garden District, or a high-end boutique hotel.

 Food

-Fine dining, tasting menus, and upscale cocktail bars.
+Fine dining tasting menus, upscale cocktail bars, premium brunch experiences.

 Transport